Use your expertise to support ASP volunteers and staff with home repair projects.

 Greatest Needs:

-- Summer Program: Assisting with New Groups, Junior High and Middle School Groups, and Combined Jr/Sr High Groups in early June through mid-August
+- Summer Program: Assisting with new groups, small work crews, and lower skill groups in early June through mid-August

 - Spring Break: Assisting with College Groups in late February through early April

-- Initial Home Visit Week: Come to Appalachia in the early spring and help full-time staff complete initial home visits to help jumpstart project selection for summertime.
+- Initial Home Visit Week: Come to Appalachia and help full-time staff complete initial home visits to help jumpstart project selection for summertime.
 Specific dates and registration details to be announced.

-ASP projects you may be assisting with include, but are not limited to:
+ASP Helping Hands opportunities may include, but are not limited to:

 Trip Locations